ax-va/Advanced-JavaScript-Course-Khan-2024/terms.md

 }
 ```

-The call stack has a fixed size and can contain a limited number of entries.
+Because the call stack has a fixed size and can contain a limited number of entries.

-However, the ECMAScript specification does not define whether JavaScript primitives and objects
+2. The ECMAScript specification does not define whether JavaScript primitives and objects
 are stored on the stack or the heap.
 It depends on the JavaScript engine implementation.
 The rule of *"primitives go on the stack and objects on the heap"* is a misconception.